-Z 04.00 - Intragroup financial interconnections (IFCLIAB 4)
+Z 04.00 - Intragroup financial interconnections (LIAB 4)

 General remarks

-This template requires information on intragroup liabilities not excluded from bail-in, capital instruments and guarantees.
+This template requires information on intragroup liabilities, capital instruments and guarantees.

-All financial interconnections between relevantmaterial? legal entities that are included in the consolidated financial statements shall be reported.
+All financial interconnections between legal entities that are included in the consolidated financial statements shall be reported.
 Reported amounts shall be aggregated where they pertain to the same counterparties (both issuer or guaranteed entity, and creditor, holder or guarantee provider) and the same type of liabilities, capital instruments or guarantees.

 The combination of values reported in columns 0020, 0040 and 0050 of this template forms a primary key which has to be unique for each row of the template.